JRVaccaro/CarDealership/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to Raymond, for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.